Home » Top 10 Tips for Buying Seeds Online

 You can save money by growing your own or at least offset the budget by growing a portion of vegetables you serve often.
 Think of it as growing your grocery list.

-In my book, The Canning Garden Workbook, I dedicate a whole chapter teach you how to decide how much to grow and what to grow to feed your family for a full year.
+In my book, The Canning Garden Workbook, I dedicate a whole chapter to teaching you how to decide how much to grow and what to grow to feed your family for an entire year.

-For example, potatoes are a staple at our house.
-We can eat them mashed, fried, baked or however, so we use a lot of potatoes.
-In my workbook, there are charts and an easy plug-in formula sheet that tell me that each year, I need to plant 364 seed potatoes to have enough to store for the winter to feed my family.
+For example, potatoes are a staple in our house.
+We can eat them mashed, fried, baked, or any other way, so we use a lot of potatoes.
+My workbook has charts and an easy plug-in formula sheet telling me that each year, I need to plant 364 seed potatoes to have enough to store for the winter to feed my family.

 While vegetables are generally at the top of our minds when ordering seeds online, don’t forget to grow for the pollinators.
-Many flowers need to be planted in the spring time in order to feed them through your fall garden time.
+Many flowers must be planted in spring to feed them during your fall garden season.

-Most vegetable plants require pollination from pollinators to grow and produce and you can make your whole yard pollinator friendly, not just the garden area.
-It is known that pollinators increase harvest yields.
+Most vegetable plants require pollination from pollinators to grow and produce, and you can make your whole yard pollinator-friendly, not just the garden area.
+Pollinators increase harvest yields.

 Both flowers and herbs benefit pollinators and can be planted alongside vegetables to help control garden pests.

-Of course, use the herbs in the kitchen, but many flowers are also edible.
+Of course, herbs are used in the kitchen, but many flowers are also edible.
 They can often be added to salads and such.
-And if you order flowers or herbs later, you will add additional shipping charges, so ordering them all at the same time is best.
+If you order flowers or herbs later, you will add additional shipping charges, so it is best to order them all at the same time.

-There are many big seed companies that are well known.
+There are many well-known big seed companies.
 Some reputable ones are:

-Seed Savers Exchange – is in Iowa.
-It is a company that was started by a husband and wife that specializes in preserving heirloom seeds and the stories that come with them.
+• Seed Savers Exchange is in Iowa.
+It is a husband-and-wife company that specializes in preserving heirloom seeds and the stories that come with them.

-True Leaf Market – was established in 1974 and continues to be independently owned.
-They carry garden seeds as well as growing kits, supplies, microgreens, and more.
+• True Leaf Market was established in 1974 and continues to be independently owned.
+It carries garden seeds, growing kits, supplies, microgreens, and more.

-You’ll find a more complete list of my favorites seed catalogs companies here.
+You’ll find a complete list of my favorite seed catalog companies here.

 Smaller companies are more regional and often source their seeds from local farmers.
 This means their seeds could grow well in your garden if they are in your growing zone.

-If in doubt about the reputation of a company, ask your fellow gardeners or ask in groups online for advice.
+If you are in doubt about a company’s reputation, ask your fellow gardeners or join online groups for advice.
 Chances are, someone will have information they can share.

 8. Source Seeds Free When Possible

-• Social Media – ask in groups.
-Many seed swap groups can have what you need for less than catalog pricing or better – free.
+• Social Media—ask in groups.
+Many seed swap groups can have what you need for less than catalog pricing or, better yet, free.

 • Seed Libraries – check with your local library.
 With the recent move to become sustainable, many public libraries are now loaning seed packets.
 We have one in our town.
 It’s done on the honor system.
 If you take a packet of seeds this season, then next season, you agree to replace that packet.